-According to the Missouri Department of Natural Resources - 2003 Geologic Map of Missouri, the bedrock of the subject area belongs to the Kansas City Group, which consists of cyclic deposits of shale, sandstone, siltstone, clay and limestone with several significant coal beds.
+According to the Missouri Department of Natural Resources - 2003 Geologic Map of Missouri, the bedrock of the subject area belongs to the Kansas City Group, which consists of the Argentine and Raytown Limestone Members.

 Figure 4.
-Missouri Department of Natural Resources - 2003 Geologic Map of Missouri
+Missouri Department of Natural Resources -2003 Geologic Map of Missouri